gamela26/sales-taxes-problem/README.md

 # Sales taxes problem
-This problem requires some kind of input.
-You are free to implement any mechanism for feeding input into your solution (for example, using hard coded data within a unit test).
-You should provide sufficient evidence that your solution is complete by, as a minimum, indicating that it works correctly against the supplied test data.

-## PROBLEM: SALES TAXES

 **Basic sales tax** is applicable at a rate of **10%** on all goods, **except** books, food, and medical products that are exempt. **Import duty** is an additional sales tax applicable on all imported goods at a rate of 5%, with no exemptions.